Tesla Model Y Ultimate Buyers Guide

 All Model Y cars come with Autopilot hardware so the only material choice is the software level installed.
 Autopilot is standard on most cars; we feel paying extra for Enhanced Autopilot or only a sensible option if you can make use of the features such as extensive use of the lane change and auto parking.
 FSD is worth very little over EAP except in the US if the car is on the Beta trial.
 We don't feel the $10k/£8k asking price from Tesla is ever reflected in used car prices.

-To determive the Autopilot hardware version, we have produced a Autopilot Hardware Guide, but at the time of writing (July 2023), US production from late May was HW4, whereas China and Berlin production was still using HW3.
+To determive the Autopilot hardware version, we have produced a Autopilot Hardware Guide, but at the time of writing (July 2023), US production from late May was HW4, China and Berlin appear to have sweitched to HW4 around March 2024 althogh when looking at cars we recommend checking the hardware using our guide.

 Options

-The model Y is fairly light on options besides colour and interior.
+The model Y is fairly light on options besides colour and interior, there are however many battery and motor permuations.
 There are however a few to look out for:

 Option List